-For online research, all Syracuse Florence students, regardless of home institution, have 24/7 access to scholarly databases and journals through SU Libraries using their NetID and associated password.
+All Syracuse Florence students, regardless of home institution, have 24/7 access to online scholarly databases and journals through SU Libraries using their NetID and associated password.

-In addition, to assist students and faculty in their research, a comprehensive set of Research Guides, organized by discipline, have been created to provide suggested resources as a useful starting point for any kind of scholarly research.
+In addition, to assist students and faculty in their research, a comprehensive set of Research Guides, organized by discipline, has been created to provide suggested resources as a starting point for research.

 Over 60 lockers are available on the ground and basement levels of the library for storing books, laptops, and backpacks.
 Lockers are signed out at the circulation desk on a first-come, first-served basis with a fully refundable 10-euro deposit.